 The MVZ houses a collection of chromosome spreads on slides, photographs, negatives, and cell suspensions for approximately 7,000 mammal specimens.
 In addition, tooth sections are available for ca. 100 specimens (primarily marine mammals).
 The karyology collection was built primarily by Dr. James Patton and his lab over the last three decades.

-The MVZ is home to an outstanding collection of histological sections, many from species that are difficult if not impossible to obtain today.
-Especially valuable and unique is a collection of complete, serially sectioned heads of caecilians, salamanders, and frogs that have broad anatomical uses, e.g., in studies of the skeleton, tongue, or brain.
+The MVZ is home to an outstanding collection of histological sections for light microscopy, many from species that are difficult if not impossible to obtain today.
+Especially valuable and unique is a collection of complete, serially sectioned heads of caecilians, salamanders, and frogs that have valuable anatomical uses, e.g., in studies of the skeleton, tongue, or brain.
 Stained, paraffin sections from over 150 species of amphibian are housed in 300 or more standard slide boxes.

 Hildebrand Anatomical Collection

 This collection of unusual specimen preparations, including freeze-dried displays of muscles, feet, tongues, and other anatomical parts, was created by Milton Hildebrand, Professor Emeritus, University of California at Davis, and a former MVZ graduate student.
-Hildebrand developed or perfected most of the anatomical techniques used in his specimen preparations, and many items in the collection are cross-referenced to laboratory exercises in vertebrate functional morphology that he designed.
-The unique and often delicate nature of these anatomical preparations makes them especially valuable for teaching, but also prohibits their availability for loans.
+Hildebrand developed and perfected most of the anatomical techniques used in his specimen preparations, and many items in the collection are cross-referenced to laboratory exercises in vertebrate functional morphology courses that he designed.
+These unique and often delicate anatomical preparations makes them especially valuable for teaching, but also prohibits their availability for loans.

 Hildebrand Film Collection

-A separate component of the Hildebrand collection is series of short, 16-mm films that illustrate locomotor modes for many mammalian taxa.
+A separate component of the Hildebrand collection is series of short, 16-mm films that illustrate locomotor modes for many mammals.
 Limited footage is devoted to other terrestrial vertebrates.
-These films were made in conjunction with Hildebrand's research on vertebrate locomotion and gait analysis.
+These films were made in conjunction with Hildebrand’s research on vertebrate locomotion and gait analysis.

 Grinnell-Miller Library (journals, books, reprints, etc.)